EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ## Let Them Eat Bread

-To illustrate how ZIO can assemble our programs, we'll simulate making and eating `Bread`. [^footnote]
+To illustrate how ZIO can assemble our programs, we simulate making and eating `Bread`. [^footnote]
 [^footnote]: Although we are utilizing very different tools with different goals, we were inspired by Li Haoyi's excellent article ["What's Functional Programming All About?"](https://www.lihaoyi.com/post/WhatsFunctionalProgrammingAllAbout.html)
 Because we will create different types of `Bread`, we start by defining `trait Bread`: